sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 ## 39 Am I All Right

 While John Gilbert was in hospital, he asked his doctor to tell him whether his operation had been successful, but the doctor refused to do so.
-The following day,
-the patient asked for a bedside telephone.
+The following day(第二天), the patient asked for a bedside telephone.
-When he was alone,
-he telephoned the hospital exchange and asked for Doctor Millington.
+When he was alone, he telephoned the hospital exchange and asked for Doctor Millington.
 When the doctor answered the phone,
-Mr. Gilbert said he was inquiring about a certain patient, a Mr. John Gilbert.
+Mr. Gilbert said he was <u>inquiring about</u> a certain(某个) patient, a Mr. John Gilbert.
 He asked if Mr. Gilbert's operation had been successful and the doctor told him that it had been.
-He then asked when Mr. Gilbert would be allowed to go home and the doctor told him that he would have to stay in hosptial for another two weeks.
+He then asked when Mr. Gilbert would <u>be allowed to</u> go home and the doctor told him that he <u>would have to</u> stay in hosptial for another two weeks.
-Then Dr. Millington asked the caller if he was a relative of the patient.
+Then Dr. Millington asked the caller if he was a relative(亲戚) of the patient.
-'No,' the patient answered,
-'I am Mr. John Gilbert.'
+'No,' the patient answered, 'I am Mr. John Gilbert.'

+### Expressions

+- When did she become successful?（助动词 did 后接动词原形 become）
+- have an operation
+- leave me alone
+- inquire about sth./sb.

+### 宾语从句

+一个句子做宾语

+He asked if you coul d come tomorrow.

 ## 40 Food and Talk

 Last week at a dinner party,
 the hostess asked me to sit next to Mrs. Rumbold.
-Mrs. Rumbold was a large,
-unsmiling lady in a tight black dress.
+Mrs. Rumbold was a large, unsmiling lady in a tight(紧的) black dress.
 She did not even look up when I took my seat beside her.
-Her eyes were fixed on her plate and in a short time, she was busy eating.
+Her eyes were fixed(凝视) on her plate(盘子) and in a short time, she <u>was busy eating</u>.
 I tried to make conversation.
 'A new play is coming to "The Globe" soon,'
 I said.
 'Will you be seeing it?'